synapticsynergy/tfserving-image-inference/README.md

 Download the model checkpoints saved to github: [Covid-net keras](https://github.com/lindawangg/COVID-Net/tree/covidnet-keras)

 Specifically download the `hdf5` type of pretrained model.
+Then unzip and save the hdf5 file in a directory labeled `model/` in the root directory.

 This file should contain both the graph of the model, and the pretrained weights.